blackat/blackat.github.io/_drafts/2019-10-15-angular-ivy-intro.md

 #### More details

-In the Angular `component_factory.ts` [source file](https://github.com/angular/angular/blob/d192a7b47a265aee974fb29bde0a45ce1f1dc80c/packages/core/src/linker/component_factory.ts#L79) we have the base class method to create a component of a certain type:
+The Angular [`component_factory.ts`](https://github.com/angular/angular/blob/d192a7b47a265aee974fb29bde0a45ce1f1dc80c/packages/core/src/linker/component_factory.ts#L79) holds the base class method to create a component of a certain type:

 ```javascript
 /**